AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/uct.md

 <!-- All the assigned and captured content is used in the included template -->

 <!-- The template to render with above values -->
 **Version**: 3.0.19

 This reference contains 9 commands available through the `bin/uct` command-line tool.
 The initial list is auto generated using the `bin/uct list` command at Adobe Commerce.

+## General

 Learn more about the tool in [Overview](/help/upgrade/upgrade-compatibility-tool/overview.md).

->[!NOTE]
->
->This reference is generated from the application codebase.
+This reference is generated from the application codebase.
 To change the content, you can update the source code for the corresponding command implementation in the [codebase](https://github.com/magento) repository and submit your changes for review.
 Another way is to _Give us feedback_ (find the link at the upper right).
 For contribution guidelines, see [Code Contributions](https://developer.adobe.com/commerce/contributor/guides/code-contributions/).

-## Global options
+### Global options

 #### `--help`, `-h`